mjfos2r/ltu-ncov/docs/src/reference/data-prep/gisaid-search.rst

 This compressed tar archive contains metadata and sequences corresponding to `a recent Nextstrain build for that region <https://nextstrain.org/sars-cov-2>`__ with names like ``ncov_north-america.tsv`` and ``ncov_north-america.fasta``, respectively.
 For example, the “North America” download contains data from `Nextstrain's North America build <https://nextstrain.org/ncov/north-america>`__.
 These regional Nextstrain builds contain data from a specific region and contextual data from all other regions in the world.
 By default, GISAID provides these “nextregions” data in the “Input for the Augur pipeline” format.

 As with the tar archive from the search results above, you can use the “nextregions” compressed tar archives as input to the Nextstrain workflow and the workflow will extract the appropriate contents for you.
-For example, you could update your ``inputs`` in the ``builds.yaml`` file from above to include the North American data as follows.
+For example, you could update your ``inputs`` in the workflow config file from above to include the North American data as follows.

 .. code:: yaml